kgills/FCC-lights/README.md

  Touch the LED Touchscreen and navigate to the **House** tab.
 This tab can be used to control the house lights without the ION Console.

 Navigate to the **Preset** tab on the LED Touchscreen.
 Touch **LED Power** until it turns green.
 This will enable the LED stage lights.
-Touch the **LED Touchscreen** button until is says **Console**.
-This will switch control from the LED Touchsreen to the ION Console.
+Touch the **LED Touchscreen** button until it says **Console**.
+This will switch control from the LED Touchscreen to the ION Console.

+If you're having trouble controlling the lights from the ION Console, make sure the button says **Console**.
+Either the LED Touchscreen or the ION Console can control the lights, not both.

 <img height="175" src="pics/touch-screen.jpg">
 <img height="175" src="pics/console.jpg".